beausievers/supramodal_arousal/README.md

 ## About

-This repository contains code, data, and materials for running the experiments and analyses described in the paper "A supramodal code for emotional arousal," available at: https://osf.io/t82wb/
+This repository contains code, data, and materials for running the experiments and analyses described in the paper "A multi-sensory code for emotional arousal," available at: https://osf.io/t82wb/

 None of this code was written with the express intention of facilitating reproducible experimentation or analysis, and it is not being actively maintained.